ps-copilot-sandbox/.github/README.md

 ## Contributing

-If you would like to contribute to one of the public repositories, please fork the repository, incorporate your changes, and open a pull request.
-This will automatically trigger a review by the GitHub Expert Services Offerings team.
+If you would like to contribute to one of the public repositories, please view our contributing guidelines [here](./github/CONTRIBUTING.md).